Who Shot Ya?

 "Who Shot Ya?" is a song by American rapper the Notorious B.I.G., backed by Sean Combs.
 Bad Boy Entertainment released it on February 21, 1995, on an alternate reissue of Wallace's single "Big Poppa/Warning".
 Its new B-side "Who Shot Ya", a revision of a track already issued earlier in 1995, was "controversial and hugely influential."
 Widely interpreted as a taunt at Tupac Shakur, the single provoked a "rap battle" between the two rappers, formerly friends.

 Wallace, when interviewed, explained his "Who Shot Ya" lyrics as simply portraying a rivalry between drug dealers.
 The instrumental is a sample that loops a portion of soul singer David Porter's 1971 song "I'm Afraid the Masquerade Is Over", from the album Victim of the Joke?
 An Opera.
 The song supposedly references Shakur's 1994 non-fatal shooting, which Shakur had suspected Wallace of being involved with.
 Wallace disputed Shakur's portrayal, and called the rumors blaming him "crazy" in the track's lyrics.
 Out of prison, Tupac answered in June 1996 by the B side "Hit 'Em Up"—accusing Wallace by name—a "diss track" which inflamed the East Coast–West Coast hip hop rivalry to its peak.
-Associates of Wallace who witnessed his "Who Shot Ya" recording have unanimously disputed that it targeted Shakur.

-Tupac's fatal shooting in September 1996 and Wallace's in March 1997, both officially unresolved, drew speculations partly blaming the "rap battle".
+Tupac's fatal shooting in September 1996 and Wallace's in March 1997 drew speculations partly blaming the "rap battle".
 The track was reissued in 1999 on the posthumous Biggie album Born Again, in 2001 on a "Big Poppa/Warning" reissue with remixes, in 2004 on a remaster of his 1994 debut album Ready to Die, and in 2007 on his compilation album Greatest Hits.
 The rock band Living Colour's music video for their 2016 cover version protests gun violence.